chen0040/java-zookeeper-coordinator-sample/README.md

 java -jar bin/client-application.jar
 ```

-The above commands start two master nodes, two producer nodes and two worker nodes, as well as one client-application
+The above commands start two master nodes, two producer nodes and two worker nodes, as well as one client-application.

+* the zookeeper-standalone runs at localhost:2181 (client port) and localhost:4181 (web api port)
+* the client-application is a Spring Boot web application running at localhost:8080.
+* the two master nodes runs at any port available starting at port 6000
+* the two producer nodes runs at any port available starting at port 7000
+* the two worker nodes runs at any port available starting at port 9000

 Now navigate to localhost:8080 to interact with the client-application.